CheryleBrantley/CheryleBrantley/README.md

 - Hi, I’m @CheryleBrantley
 -
-- I am interested in:
--
+- Interests:
 - - Cyber Security Engineering;
 - - Robotics & Mechatronics Engineering;
 - - Machine Learning Engineering (Python);
 - - and Software Engineering (Artificial Intelligence) -
-- I am certified in:
+- Certifications:
+- - Cyber Security
 -
-- - Cyber Security
-- - and looking to collaborate with like-minded individuals.
+- Looking to collaborate with like-minded individuals.

 <!---
 CheryleBrantley/CheryleBrantley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.